$D$-Dimensional Modular Assembly of Higher-Derivative Four-Point Contact Amplitudes Involving Fermions: Conclusions

 The approach presented here not only offers a practical toolkit for phenomenological applications, such as building operator bases for SMEFT at dimension eight and (far) beyond, but also lays essential groundwork for exploring fundamental theoretical structures.
 The systematic construction of gauge theory contact terms in $D$ dimensions is a prerequisite for investigating their relationship to gravitational interactions via color-kinematics duality and the double-copy paradigm at the operator level especially as relates to known UV completions like string theory.
 The principles established here highlight a constructive path towards understanding the derivative expansions of gravitational effective actions from simpler gauge theory origins beyond the traditional anti-symmetric adjoint double-copy.
 We anticipate this framework will prove valuable in ongoing efforts to connect precision phenomenology with the fundamental theories of particle interactions and gravity.

 \acknowledgments We would like to thank members of the Amplitudes and Insight group at Northwestern University, Yaxi (Sissi) Chen, Nic Pavao, Cong Shen, Theodore Wecker, John Zhang, and Suna Zekiolğu for important conversations and related collaboration.
 We thank Supratim Das Bakshi for inspiring conversations on related topics.
 We thank Zhe Ren for discussion and feedback on the manuscript.
 We especially thank Francis Pretriello for warm encouragement and helpful comments on an earlier draft.
 This work was supported by a grant from the Simons Foundation International [SFI-MPS-SSRFA-00012751, AE].
 This work was also supported in part by the DOE under contract DE-SC0015910, and by Northwestern University via the Amplitudes and Insight Group, Department of Physics and Astronomy, and Weinberg College of Arts and Sciences.
+This research was supported in part through the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.

 \crefalias{section}{appendix}